Tetrakern/fictioneer/INSTALLATION.md

 ### Optional: Install Plugin Dependencies

-Fictioneer relies heavily on one developer plugin, [Advanced Custom Fields (ACF)](https://www.advancedcustomfields.com/).
+Fictioneer relies on the [Advanced Custom Fields (ACF)](https://www.advancedcustomfields.com/) plugin for a few inputs.
 ACF is already bundled into the theme, but you may want to install it separately to stay on the latest version or use it for your own modifications — which should happen in a [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/).
 You cannot access the bundled version in order to prevent non-developer users from accidentally breaking the theme.
-Changing ACF fields can cause difficult to repair damage!
+Note that ACF can quickly bloat your database if used without care.

 ### Optional: Additional Plugins